wooseongY/yeti_radar_odometry/README.md

 `features.cpp` This library contains efficient implementations of Sarah Cen's 2018 and 2019 feature extraction methods.

 `radar_utils.cpp` This library provides utilities for working with the Oxford Radar Dataset as well as our own data format.
 We also provide methods for converting between Polar and Cartesian data representations.

+This repo is compatible with Mulran dataset.
+Change int dataset_type
+0 : Oxford
+1 : Mulran